 Once we actually got to the PCT intersection with the road, we continued following Old Highway 99 for another half a mile before re-entering the woods.
 I’m not sure why this surprised me; it was pretty clear from the map that that’s what happens.

 Shortly before re-entering the woods, two men standing next to a car on the other side of the road waved us over, offering beer.
-They were Chuck and Darryl; from Redding, CA, they had been evacuated due to a very large fire burning near the town, and for whatever reason, decided to spend today on the side of the road handing out beer to hikers (and drinking some themselves).
+They were Chuck and Darryl, from Redding, CA. They had been evacuated due to a very large fire burning near the town, and for whatever reason, decided to spend today on the side of the road in Oregon handing out beer to hikers (and drinking some themselves).

 We chatted for a short while, before continuing down the trail.
 Just into the woods, out of sight from the road, a small cache of half-liter water bottles lay on the ground.
 I chugged one of them to help compensate for the dehydrating effect of the beer.
 Plus, it was still hot out, and any water I drank now is water I wouldn’t drink (and then, have to collect and filter to replenish) later.